top of page

 Karen McIntyre

 Karen McIntyre is an accredited associate (AIF®) at Meridian Wealth Management LLC in Lexington, KY.
 She has more than 15 years of experience working with high‐net‐worth clients as well as the emerging affluent in matters of investment management financial planning.
-Originally, from Ohio, Karen studied at Bowling Green State University and received a Bachelor of Science in Business Administration from Indiana Wesleyan University before moving to Lexington in 2011. her free time, Karen offers her time as a volunteer and fundraiser for local charities, practices yoga and enjoys walking with her husband, Dan, and black Labrador, Abby.
+Originally, from Ohio, Karen studied at Bowling Green State University and received a Bachelor of Science in Business Administration from Indiana Wesleyan University before moving to Lexington in 2011.
+Karen offers her time as a volunteer and fundraiser for local charities.

 Board Member